Delivery Apps: The Pros & Cons for Restaurant Owners

 Unfortunately, the problem isn’t going away.
 In 2020, there were 111 million Americans using food delivery apps.

 And if these orders were in addition to orders placed directly through the restaurants, this wouldn’t be a problem.
 The issue is that these orders are taking away from take-out and dine-in sales.
+You can figure out the exact cost to your restaurant using this calculator.

 So’s who’s really winning?
 Certainly not restaurants, it seems.